ministryofjustice/itpolicycontent/content/confluence/enterprise/information-classification-and-handling-policy.md

 appropriate) to information asset created or handled on an IT system where a pre-existing marking does not exist.

-**Note** – As outlined in MoJ IT Security Policy [Ref, 10], each ICT system is required to have a Business Impact Assessment (BIA).
+**Note** – As outlined in [MoJ IT Security Policy][sp], each ICT system is required to have a Business Impact Assessment (BIA).
 This BIA should be used to record the assessment rational and decision on the impact levels for Confidentiality, Integrity and Availability.

 Further information on the criteria and derivation of an HMG protective marking can be found at: